siwells/missing/screencasts/README.md

 Each of the following is fine for recording a simple screencast:

 * Windows 10 includes the game DVR feature.
 You can use the "Win+G" shortcut to access the game bar and "Win+alt+R" to start/stop recording.
 * Mac OS enables screen-recording via the QuickTime Player application.
 Access the feature either by launching Quicktime or by using the "Cmd+Shift+5" shortcut.
+Once you've recorded your screencast.
+Open the resulting mov file in quicktime then re-export it using the 480p option to reduce the size of your submission.
 * Linux - there is sufficient range of Linux distribution but such ease of software installation and management that we refer you to the list of installable solutions below.

 ### Installable solutions